 Who is receiving the training?

-This type of training can benefit the company if it makes you a more effective manager and the company more productive.
+This type of training can benefit the company if it makes you a more effective manager and, in turn, makes the company more productive.
 Even courses that do not have an immediate impact on the company can qualify as tax-deductible.

 For instance, if you’re a contractor who provides IT support, you may be able to claim for learning about web design as you’re expanding the services your business offers to clients.